iancleary/fastapi-cors/README.md

 # fastapi-cors

-Abstraction to provide CORS settings via environement variables
+A simply scoped abstraction to provide CORS settings via environment variables to a Fastapi application.